My love for the Soft Dom

 I love being looked after and spoiled.

 By spoiled, I don’t mean spoiled rotten.
 Nor do I mean being showered with an array of gifts I won’t know what to do with.
-While I love and appreciate gifts, and accept with thanks, I feel an excess of material things doesn’t equal happiness.
-Nor does the amount of likes on a social media post.
+While I love and appreciate gifts, and accept with heartfelt thanks, I feel an excess of material things doesn’t equal happiness.
+Nor does the number of likes on a social media post.
 I’ve been there, done that.
-It didn’t bring me joy, so I Marie Kondo-ed it and threw it out of my life.
+It didn’t bring me joy, so I Marie Kondo-ed it.
+It didn’t spark joy so I threw it out of my life.

-While I do find happiness in treats, be it a possession or a sweet treat for instance, I also find happiness in simplicity and quiet, appreciating what nature has to offer, finding joy in the little things.
-For someone who gets anxious about the planet, knowing I can get something second hand and/or looking to nature and simplicity more, it eases that for me, making me feel calmer and overall happier.
+While I do find happiness in treats, be it a possession or a sweet treat, I also find happiness in simplicity and quiet.
+Appreciating what nature has to offer and finding joy in the little things.
+For someone who gets anxious about the planet, knowing I can get something secondhand, and/or looking to nature and simplicity more, it eases that anxiety for me.
+It makes me feel calmer and overall happier.

 That is my ideal Dom type: the gentleman who knows when not to be gentle. 😉 The Dom who will pamper me then fuck me calling me his dirty little slut.
 The Dom who will cuddle me and take me over his knee for a naughty funishment.
 Yeah.
 That.
 Unf.